silas/rock/docs/rock/index.md

   make static
 ```

-All of these files a parsed and merged in the same way, the difference between
+All of these files a parsed and merged using the same rules, the difference is
-them is the order in which they are evaluated and the content they normally
+in the order in which they are evaluated and the content they normally contain.
-contain.

 Running the test command would evaluate to something like: